Two-Day Getaway along South Dakota's Interstate-29

 Visitors walk in the footsteps of Little House on the Prairie author Laura Ingalls Wilder in De Smet, 56 miles southwest.
 Nearly 10,000 visitors come to the Laura Ingalls Wilder Pageant (an outdoor show held three weekends each July) and tour Laura Ingalls Wilder Historic Homes.

-Farther south, a display case filled with little cakes awaits at the new CH Patisserie in Sioux Falls.
+Farther south, a display case filled with little cakes awaits at CH Patisserie in Sioux Falls.

-Plan to stay at the Holiday Inn City Centre; the hot breakfast helps start the day (from $109).
+Plan to stay at the Holiday Inn City Centre; the hot breakfast helps start the day.

-There's a lot to do in South Dakota's biggest city (for a full itinerary, go to page 186).
+There's a lot to do in South Dakota's biggest city.
 But to continue on this I-29 journey, head to DJ's Specialty Resort and Sports Rentals in Yankton (80 miles southwest) to rent gear and paddle the Missouri River below Gavins Point Dam.

 Join the locals for lunch at JoDean's for the all-you-can-eat buffet and dessert bar.
 Afterward, get a day pass for the beaches at Lewis and Clark Recreation Area.
 Or, if you're a music buff, check out the gallery of celebrity guitars (Elvis, B.B.
-King and Johnny Cash) and 500-year-old instruments at the National Music Museum in Vermillion, 26 miles southeast.
+King and Johnny Cash) and 500-year-old instruments at the National Music Museum in Vermillion, 26 miles southeast (under renovation; expected to reopen in summer 2022).

 While you're in the area, drop by the Oscar Howe Art Gallery, which showcases works by the American Indian professor.